Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 )
 ```

-In this example the provider will be able to be checked for changes every 60 seconds, by default 30 seconds.
-In order to check for changes the provider's `refresh` method needs to be called.
+In this example, the sentinel key will be checked for changes no sooner than every 60 seconds.
+In order to check for changes, the provider's `refresh` method needs to be called.

 ```python
 config.refresh()